JeanetteEileen/PilatesPlus/README.md

 # PilatesPlus
- >Get rid of note cards or an excel spreadsheet.
-Put your information in one spot!
+ >Get rid of note cards or excel spreadsheets.
+Put your client information in one spot!
 ## Table of Contents
-* [General Information] (#general-information)
+* [General Information] (#generalInformation)
 * User Story
 * Technologies Employed
 * Installation and Setup